-Green Infrastructure and contact with nature
+Create opportunities for contact with nature

 All development in the district should include high quality landscaping appropriate to the location and type of development.
 For non-domestic developments this could include designing trees, SuDS, wildlife habitats and other landscape features such as green spaces with seating in to the scheme.